gvwilson/sensibleadventures/wrestler/wrestler.md

 The Garheimmen woman smiles widely.
 "Good, my new friend, good!"
-She reachs across the table to squeeze the Anuat's hand.
+She reachs across the table to squeeze the Nukilik's hand.
 "At first light, then?"

 Walker nods and stands.